DCMLab/standards/docs/source/tutorial/musescore.rst

 principles (aka "the guidelines") behind the annotation standard.
 What has been condensed are more than two years of discussions between the music theory experts involved in the standard's creation and application, i.e. between annotators, reviewers, and users.
-Therefore, this tutorial is not about telling anybody "how harmonic analysis *really* works" or "how everyone should be using Roman numeral".
+Therefore, this tutorial is not about telling anybody "how harmonic analysis *really* works" or "how everyone should be using Roman numerals".
 Instead, it introduces a set of guidelines for analysts who want to use the DCML harmony annotation standard to encode a set of musical features in a consistent and machine-readable manner so that others can re-use and rely on the encoded information.